-Other potential members of the council include teachers, additional school nurses, teaching assistants, and community representatives such as recreation professionals, city planners, industry professionals, and voluntan service workers.
+Other potential members of the council include teachers, additional school nurses, teaching assistants, and community representatives such as recreation professionals, city planners, industry professionals, and voluntary service workers.

-8. The Wellness Committee shall meet frequently to review nutrition and physical activity policies and to develog goals and action plans for the council shall meet as needed during the school year to discuss implementation of activities, address darriers, challenges, successes and results.

-C. The Advisory Council shall report annually to the Superintendent and School Board on the implementation of the wellness policy and include any recommended changes or revisions.

-D. The School Board will adopt or revise nutrition and physical activity policies based on recommendations made by the Advisory Council.

-- nade by the Advisory Council. - E. The School Wellness Policy and Administration Regulation related to Wellness, Physical Activity and Nutrition shall be made available to students and families by means of the online registration process and the corporation's website.
+- B. The Wellness Committee shall meet frequently to review nutrition and physical activity policies and to develop goals and action plans for the coming year.
+The Council shall meet as needed during the school year to discuss implementation of activities, address barriers, challenges, successes and results. - C. Representatives of the Advisory Council shall report each fall to the School Board on the implementation of the wellness policy and include any recommended changes or revisions. - D. The School Board will adopt or revise nutrition and physical activity policies based on recommendations made by the Advisory Council. - E. The School Wellness Policy and Administration Regulation related to Wellness, Physical Activity and Nutrition shall be made available to students and families by means of the online registration process and the corporation's website.